sorenlind/DataProductsLanguageIdentification/webapp/intro.md

 ## Experimental Setup ##

-This experiment is inspired by the TextCat algorithm was published in the paper [N-Gram-Based Text Categorization](http://odur.let.rug.nl/vannoord/TextCat/textcat.pdf) by Cavnar and Trenkle.
+This experiment is inspired by the TextCat algorithm was published in the paper <a href="http://odur.let.rug.nl/vannoord/TextCat/textcat.pdf" target="_blank">N-Gram-Based Text Categorization</a> by Cavnar and Trenkle.
 For this experiment we did not use the actual TextCat algorithm.
 Instead we use random forests but the features we fed to the random forests were inspired by TextCat.
 Therefore it makes sense to briefly look at the TextCat algorithm.

 ### TextCat ###
 The TextCat algorithm is quite simple but performs extremely well.
 In very broad terms, the algorithm creates a *profile* for each known language.
 Then, when a new text is to be classified, a profile is created for that text and compared to the profile for each known language to calculate a distance between the language profile and the profile of the new text.
 The language with the least distance to the new text is the predicted language of the text.